1422

 Humphrey, Duke of Gloucester

-Stung by the lords’ decision Gloucester prepared a memorandum in which he vehemently defended his right to become Regent or Governor of England (2, 3, 4).
-According to Gloucester the lords had initially assented to Henry V’s codicil making him tutela et defensionem principales but they then reneged on their promise to assist him and objected to the implications in civil law of the term tutela.
+Stung by the lords’ decision, Gloucester prepared a memorandum in which he vehemently defended his right to become Regent or Governor of England, to rule with the advice but not with the consent of the lords (2, 3, 4).
+According to Gloucester the lords had initially assented to Henry V’s codicil making him tutela et defensionem principales but they then reneged on their promise to assist him.

-Gloucester drew their attention to the title bestowed on William Marshal, who was not even of royal blood, during the minority of King Henry III as ‘Ruler of the King and of the Kingdom’ Rector regis et regni Angliae.
+Gloucester drew their attention to the title bestowed on William Marshal during the minority of King Henry III as ‘Ruler of the King and of the Kingdom’ Rector regis et regni Angliae.
 He requested to be named Ruler or Governor of the Kingdom but said he would not go so far as to claim to be ruler of the King (the sole legal source of authority).
 If the style and status of Governor of the Kingdom was accorded to him, he would govern with the advice of the Council, but if they were split, his decision should prevail.

 On 5 December 1422 the Lords in Parliament named the Duke of Bedford as Protector and Defender of the realm, and principal councillor of the King whenever he was in England.
-The Duke of Gloucester would be Bedford’s deputy during his absence.
-Bedford commanded far more respect than Gloucester, and had he been in England the outcome might have been different 6, 7, 8).
-As it was neither Bedford nor Gloucester was recognised as Regent of England (9).
+The Duke of Gloucester would be Bedford’s deputy as Protector during his absence.
+Bedford commanded far more respect than Gloucester.
+Had he been in England the outcome might have been different, but as it was neither Bedford nor Gloucester was recognised as Regent of England (7, 8, 9, 10).

 (1) PPC III, pp. 6–7 (council meeting in November).